MikeHeiber/KMC_Lattice/README.md

 ## Contact

-If you would like to contribute to the development of this project or would like some help in building an efficient KMC simulation tool for your specific scientific problem, please contact me (heiber@mailaps.org) to discuss a collaboration.
+If you would like to contribute to the development of this project, please see the [contributing instructions](./CONTRIBUTING.md).
+If you would like some help in using or customizing the tool for your research, please contact me (heiber@mailaps.org) to discuss a collaboration.
-You can check out my KMC research and other work on [Researchgate](https://www.researchgate.net/profile/Michael_Heiber).
+You can check out my research using this tool and other work on [Researchgate](https://www.researchgate.net/profile/Michael_Heiber).

 ## How to try KMC_Lattice?